cfanatic/cpp-exercises/README.md

 > [Cppcheck] Parsing throws exceptions. javax.xml.bind.JAXBException:
 Implementation of JAXB-API has not been found on module path or classpath.

-You can resolve this issue by considering the [pull request #56](https://github.com/jenkinsci/cppcheck-plugin/pull/56).
+You can resolve this issue by implementing the [pull request #56](https://github.com/jenkinsci/cppcheck-plugin/pull/56).

-Follow these steps to build the plugin including patch yourself:
+Follow these steps to build the plugin including patch:

 ```text
 git clone -b jdk11 https://github.com/xnYi9wRezm/cppcheck-plugin.git